 Continuing Education Information

 Individuals pursuing title examiner positions at larger real estate and title companies may find that a degree is required.
-The Real Estate Educators Association (REEA) is a trade organization that offers additional educational information along with networking opportunities, scholarship information and more (www.reea.org).
+The Real Estate Educators Association (REEA) is a trade organization that offers additional educational information, along with networking opportunities, scholarship information and more (www.reea.org).
 Graduates can also seek professional certification through the National Association of Land Title Examiners and Abstractors by passing an online examination.